filetrust/glasswall-engineering-site/docs/careers/Jobs/app-security-engineer.md

+---
-AppSec Engineer – Job Description
+title: AppSec Engineer – Job Description
+---

 At Glasswall, we are doing things a bit differently.
 Good different.
 And we&#39;re not just talking about it; we&#39;re walking the walk.
 The amount of learning, growth, progression, and positivity that we are experiencing right now makes me excited and privileged to be here and be part of our evolution.